|

 At that time, my ex-husband was The Traffic Engineer for the CO Highway Department (aka CDOT).
 “What do you want me to do?”

 “Send a snowplow so I can follow it back to Denver.”
-I was completely serious, but it was worth a shot.
+I wasn't completely serious, but it was worth a shot.

 That was around 30 years ago.
 I think he's still laughing.